 Slow cookers are not just for stews, in fact there’s very little you can’t make.
 As the weather is now getting colder.
 Did you know you could slow cook fudge?
 Or have you ever indulged in seven hour porridge?
-Get inspired by the simple and delicious recipes below
+Get inspired by these simple and delicious recipes below

 Remember, if you buy a slow cooker from us via this website we'll add an extra 1 year guarantee.